Raybeam/rb_quality_plugin/README.md

 # rb_plugin_template
-A template repository for Raybeam's Airflow Plugins
+A template repository for Raybeam's Airflow Plugins.
+Replace `rb_plugin_template` with the name of your plugin's repository.

 Description about plugin here.
 # Set up